alexfiftysix/SPflask/README.md

 Front-end has been created for desktop.
 Should work fine on tablets, needs redesign for mobile.<br>
 , need to upgrade the back end to be data-driven rather than hard-coded.

+## Future jobs ##
+Use some kind of magic to change the bg-colour dynamically based on the colour of the content (ie. Bandcamp iFrame, youtube player).

 ## To Run ##
 $ export FLASK_APP=app.py <br>